Payment Processing Glossary

 China UnionPay: also known as UnionPay.

 Closed Loop: Payment network that is available to a specific organization.
-Most common example are gift cards that are only functional within their assigned network.
+Most common examples are gift cards that are only functional within their assigned network.

 Contactless Payments: Use of NFC (near-field communication) or RFID (radio frequency identification) to securely transfer cardholder account information from an equipped payment card or mobile device to a payment terminal.